kaseyknudsen/react_jazz_improv/README.md

 ## Project Goal

-My goal for this project was to create a fun, interactive, easy to use tool for my saxophone and improvisation students to practice ear training and theory.
+My goal for this project was to create a fun, interactive, easy to use tool practice tool for my saxophone and improvisation students.
+I included live trumpet and trombone in the ear training section.

 ## Project Features

 This project contains the following sections:
-Ear Training,
-Theory,
-Repertoire,
-Practice Routines
+An instrument-specific Ear Training page that includes a random note sequencer, A theory page that includes "flash-card-like" questions and answers, A repertoire page where the student can choose a song list to work from, A Practice Routine page to help students organize their practice time

 ## Tech

-This project was designed using React, Reactstrap, CSS and Logic Pro.
+This project was designed using Javascript, React, Reactstrap, CSS, Formik, and Logic Pro.
 It was deployed using Vercel.